Google Penalty Recovery Made Easy: A Complete Guide to Regaining Your Rankings

 • Cross-check if your web traffic started dropping the releasing date of any particular update.

-• If two intersect, you can count your website has got an algorithmic penalty.
+• If two intersect, you can count your website as an algorithmic penalty.

 Step 04: Run an SEO Audit